What alert level 2 means for club and school sports leagues

 Netball New Zealand will provide a set of guidelines for clubs and schools to follow.
 This will include a checklist for training sessions.

-In a Covid-19 Alert Level 2 update Q&A document produced collectively by the Auckland Football Association and Northern Football Association for local clubs, states it could take up to five weeks for maintenance work to be completed on some sports fields before access can be granted.
+In a Covid-19 alert level 2 update Q&A document produced collectively by the Auckland Football Association and Northern Football Association for local clubs, it states it could take up to five weeks for maintenance work to be completed on some sports fields before access can be granted.

-Inter-club friendlies are permitted as part of pre-season preparation on the basis that contact tracing/health & safety compliance is assured, council availability of fields and the AFF-NFF competitions structure safeguarding return to play timelines for the given levels of competition play.
+Inter-club friendlies are permitted as part of pre-season preparation on the basis that contact tracing/health & safety compliance is assured, there is council availability of fields and the AFF-NFF competitions structure safeguarding return to play timelines for the given levels of competition play is set.

 Although every sport will require different regulations, the general rules apply: Facilities and events must keep a contact register of contact details for everyone who visits, measures should be taken to minimise the sharing of equipment and anyone who is unwell must stay at home.